5 JUNE 2018

 #5.
 Get the jump on any deadlines and work coverage.
 Depending on your field, you might already be plunging into

-holiday/2018 launches and projects, so make sure your presence won't be critical for anything 19-23 July.
+holiday/2018 launches and projects, so make sure your presence won't be critical for anything 18-22 July.
 If you can put in some overtime now to get someone to cover you during SDCC, do it.
+Set firm expectations with clients.
 Being expected to call into meetings or "be available" during Comic-Con is like adding just one drop of cyanide to a milkshake.
 Do whatever you can now to unplug completely next month.

 #6.
 Start walking.
 You did this already, right? ....
 Right?
-If not, 6 weeks is still plenty of time to build up some stamina.
+If not, 6 weeks is still plenty of time to build up some stamina for those of you who aren't that active.
 Break in your Con shoes while you're at it so they feel like heaven by mid-July.

 #7.
 Order stuff online.
 If you need extra device batteries, an air hammock or special costume components, consider ordering ahead of time so you can make sure it's what you need.
 And speaking of costumes...